pnp/blog/content/post/cli-for-microsoft-365-v4-3.md

 to manage how your app is exposed to Microsoft 365.
 You need to register your application in Azure Active Directory, and depending what type of app you build, you might need to deploy it to an app catalog as well.
-All these properties are managed in different locations and we\'re thinking of ways that we could simplify it for you.
+All these properties are managed in different locations and we're thinking of ways that we could simplify it for you.

 What else could we simplify?
 Let us know what you think by helping out